christopher-k-c/nlplugin/readMeUserMetrics.md

 ### Image monitoring:

+Image Monitoring:
-* When a file is opened
+* When a file is active:
+    * Immediately apply the debounce event listener to delay the timing of file tracking.
+        * The debounce delay is set to 3 seconds (or your chosen threshold).
+        * If the active document remains the same after the debounce period:
+            * Begin timing for the file (the user is likely focusing on this document).
+        * If the active document changes during the debounce period:
+            * Reset the debounce timer and check again after the next focus change.
+            * Repeat the check until the user settles on a document for the full debounce period.
-    * If open image doesn’t have an object check snap shot for file
+    * If the active image doesn’t have an object:
+        * Check the snapshot for the file.
+            * If the file doesn’t exist in the snapshot:
+                * Run a snapshot update and check if the file exists.
+                    * If the file exists, move on.
-        * If file does not exist in snap shot do not create object (file will not be monitored)
+                    * If the file doesn’t exist, do not create an object (the file won’t be monitored, it may be unrelated).
+                    * Notify the user: "File not listed in monitored folder snapshot.
+Ignoring."
-        * If file is listed in snap shot create object and begin to time
+    * If the file is listed in the snapshot but no object exists:
-            * Object could contain:
+        * Create the object with the following properties:
             * Done Status
+            * isActive
             * Filename
             * File Path
             * Time opened in minutes
-    * If object exists of open image begin to time (while active document run timer)
-    * If no longer active document update object, how do I achieve this???????
+    * If the file is listed in the snapshot and an object exists:
+        * The debounce ensures that only after the user has settled on the document (i.e., after 3 seconds of continuous focus), will tracking start.
+        * Once the active document is consistent for the debounce period, begin timing and update the object’s properties.

 ### Updating tally: